JAlcocerT/JAlcocerT/content/blog/tinkeri-geospatial-DATA.md

 How about: **extracting images** from a video...and **making a gif** with them?

 The choice between PNG and JPG depends on the trade-off between **image quality** and **file size**:

+1. From a timeframe until the end, 1 frame:

 ```bash
 #from second 90 of the video, give me 1fps